oreElijah/Task-Manager/README.md

-# FastAPI Todo App with Authentication
+# FastAPI Task Manager with Authentication

 This is a **FastAPI**-based Task Manager application with user authentication (JWT-based) and email confirmation. 🚀